franklaercio/api--product-stock/README.md

 ## Description
 This is a simple product stock management system.
 It is a console application that allows the user to add, edit, delete, and view products.
-The user can also view the total value of the stock and the total value of the stock by category.
+The user can also view the total value of the stock and the total value of the stock by category. <br>

+You can view the API documentation by entering the following URL in a browser on [Heroku](https://api--product-stock-73317c90543a.herokuapp.com/swagger-ui/index.html#/). <br>

+If you can watch a video of the application running on [YouTube](https://youtu.be/xVugwl5R6YU).

 ## Technologies
 * Java 21